 All matches will be the best of two sets, with a set tie break at 6-all.
 In the event of split sets, a match tie break (first to 10 by 2) shall be played in lieu of a third set with the two minute set break and no coaching allowed.
 The tie break shall be scored as 1 set & 1 game for tie break procedures.
 All tie breaks should be the Coman tie break format in which ends are changed after the first point and then every four points(Click for Details).

 Team format for the Adult 18 & Over shall be two individual singles and three individual doubles matches for 3.0, 3.5, 4.0, and 4.5 levels.
 For 2.5 and 5.0+ levels the format shall be one individual singles and two individual doubles.
-The format for the Adult 40 & Over Men shall be two individual singles and three individual doubles for 3.0, 3.5, 4.0 and 4.5+ levels.
-The format for the 40 & Over Women in levels 3.0, 3.5, 4.0 and 45+ shall be 1 individual †singles and 4 individual doubles.
+The Adult 40 & Over can have either a 4-line format of 1 individual singles and three individual doubles or a 5-line format of 1 individual singles and 4 individual doubles for 3.0, 3.5, 4.0 and 4.5+ levels depending on the majority vote of the team captains for each level.
+If the vote results in a tie the LLC will vote to break the tie.
 The format for all other leagues (Mixed Doubles, Combo Doubles, and Tri-Level) is three individual doubles.
 A team will be awarded a point for each individual match won.

 Captains should exchange line-ups simultaneously prior to the beginning of the team match.
 Match numbers are located on the schedule.
 A 15-minute default rule is in effect, starting at the exact time the match is scheduled to begin and subjects players to being defaulted.
 In the event of illness, injury, disqualification, or no-show of a player prior to the start of an individual match (once the lineup has been exchanged), a team may substitute a player in the affected position within the 15-minute default time using a player not already listed on the lineup.
 If no such substitution can be made, the affected position will be forfeited.
 If a team does not have enough players to field a full lineup, the team not having enough players will forfeit from the bottom spot of either singles or doubles and move other players up (exception is Tri Level where defaults are by the NTRP level).
 If a team shows up without the minimum number of required players for the team match based upon the number of players present, or to be present, it will be a full team default in favor of the opponents.

-match during local or local at state competition the Alabama State Regulation
+local or local at state competition the Alabama State Regulation 2.01C (5) #E

 The following weather conditions - rain, lightning, or severe temperature (below 32 degrees F, wind chill is below 32 degrees, or temperature is in excess of 100 degrees) existing one and one half hours prior to match time shall authorize the cancellation and re-scheduling of a scheduled match.
 Either captain may elect to reschedule.
 In the event that rain or inclement weather forces the cancellation and re-scheduling of a team match, unrestricted substitutions from the team roster may be made in any individual matches that have not begun.
 This includes moving a player from one position to another.
 Completed matches will stand as played and incomplete matches must be resumed by the same players at the exact point, game, and set that existed when play was halted.
 Rescheduled matches should be completed within 14 days of the scheduled match.
 Notify the coordinator within 24 hours of the originally scheduled match, giving the coordinator the rescheduled dates and times.
 Rainouts of the last match of the season must be rescheduled within 7 days of the original match date or before the published end date of the league whichever comes first.
 The only exception would be a league played as a weekend tournament.
 In this case, the LLC will reschedule the matches.